 These exceptions require heightened clinical suspicion, and immediate clinical attention is warranted to delineate a diagnosis to expedite the decision to proceed with surgical intervention.
 Classic examination findings include:

 Pain with passive stretch

-Can be subtle and difficult to appreciate, especially in the setting of trauma
+It can be subtle and difficult to appreciate, especially in the setting of trauma.

 Diminished to absent peripheral pulses

-Absent pulses is often a late finding and often results in inevitable amputation
+Absent pulses are often a late finding and often result in inevitable amputation.

 Diagnosis of compartment syndrome before severe ischemia and necrosis occur is necessary for preventing poor outcomes.
 The clinical diagnosis in a patient with an intact mental status is often by physical examination alone.
 Treatment is emergent fasciotomies of the involved compartments.